-Ryan Seward is a composer and musician currently living in Hartford, Connecticut.
+Ryan Seward is a composer and percussionist based in Hartford, Connecticut.

 His work has most recently been presented at Blo Back Gallery (Pueblo, Colorado), Washington Street Art Center (Somerville, Massachusetts) for co-incidence festival 2020, heim.art®-Station (Neufelden, Austria), California Institute of the Arts (Valencia, California) for The Dog Star Orchestra 15, and Casper College (Casper, Wyoming) for the Second Annual New Music Day.

-An active percussionist and improviser, Seward has performed with Jaap Blonk, Eugene Chadbourne, Tashi Dorji, Sandy Ewen, Bob Marsh, Nakatani Gong Orchestra, Ryan Wade Ruehlen, Daniel Ryan, Bret Sexton, Susan Wolf, and Jack Wright, among others.
+He has previously collaborated with Gabriela Areal, Jaap Blonk, Eugene Chadbourne, Tashi Dorji, Sandy Ewen, Simon Labbé, Bob Marsh, Nakatani Gong Orchestra, Ryan Wade Ruehlen, Daniel Ryan, Bret Sexton, Susan Wolf, and Jack Wright, among others.

 Sandy Ewen / Ryan Seward – Live at thought//forms gallery (2019)

 Matt Smiley / Ryan Seward – Sense of Place (2017, emic rite, emic 01)

 Bob Marsh / Michael O’Neill / Ryan Seward – Pueblo 5&6 (2017)